MidnightMagenta/ES-2T-Cam-Generator/README.md

  - Exhaust port height - the height of the exhaust port in milimeters
  - Exhaust port offset - the offset of the exhaust port in milimeters, relative to the top of the cylinder
  - Transfer port height - the height of the transfer port in milimeters
- - Transfer port offset - the offset of the transfer port in milimeters, reelative to the bottom of the cylinder
+ - Transfer port offset - the offset of the transfer port in milimeters, relative to the bottom of the cylinder
  - Step count - the number of steps to calculate.
 The number of generated samples per camshaft lobe will be (360 / stepCount) * 2 + 1
  - Output path - a path to a regular file (e.g. `path/to/file.txt`).
 If a file already exists, the program will ask whether you want to overwrite it.